bring-shrubbery/msagl-js/README.md

 ```
-The generated layout should look as shown below
+The generated layout should look like this:
 ![Alt text](./showAPI.svg)
 <img src="./showAPI.svg">